 Abbreviation Term in full Adoption Definition The final confirmation of a plan as a statutory document by the local planning authority.
-Affordable Housing Affordable housing includes social rented and intermediate housing, provided to specified eligible households whose needs are not met by the market.
+Affordable Housing Affordable housing includes social rented INSERTED: , affordable rent and intermediate housing, provided to specified eligible households whose needs are not met by the market.
 Amenity Pleasantness of a place or circumstance.
 For planning purposes residential amenity is usually taken to include attributes such as privacy, access to daylight and sunlight, and absence of noise pollution.
 It does not include property values.
-AMR Annual Monitoring Report Report submitted to Government on progress with preparing the Local Development Framework and the extent to which policies are being achieved.
+AMR Annual INSERTED: Authority Monitoring Report Reports DELETED: submitted to Government on progress with preparing the Local INSERTED: Plan DELETED: Development Framework and the extent to which policies are being achieved.
 AA Appropriate Assessment An appropriate assessment, also known as a habitat regulations assessment, is the process of considering emerging policies against the habitats directive.
 AAP Area Action Plan A type of development plan document relating to specific areas of major opportunity and change or conservation.
 AONB Area of Outstanding Natural Beauty A site with a statutory national landscape designation to provide special protection for the area's natural beauty.
-Designated by the Countryside Agency, the primary objective is to conserve the natural beauty of the landscape.
+Designated by INSERTED: Natural England DELETED: the Countryside Agency, the primary objective is to conserve the natural beauty of the landscape.
 Biodiversity The variety of life on earth or in a specified region or area.
 BAP Biodiversity Action Plan It is the UK Government's response to signing the Convention on Biological Diversity (CBD) at the 1992 Rio Earth Summit.
 The plan sets out a programme for conserving the UK's biodiversity, at national and local levels.
 The Suffolk Local Biodiversity Action Plan (Suffolk LBAP) is applicable for the county of Suffolk.
-BfL Building for Life Building for life is a partnership between several national agencies, which sets standard for well-designed homes and neighbourhoods.
-It is led by CABE and the Home Builders Federation.
+BfL INSERTED: 12 Building for Life INSERTED: 12 Building for life is a partnership between several national agencies, which sets standard for well-designed homes and neighbourhoods.
+It is led by CABE INSERTED: at the Design Council, Design for Homes and the Home Builders Federation.
 BREEAM Building Research Establishment Environmental Assessment Method It is a tool that allows the owners, users and designers of buildings to review and improve environmental performance throughout the life of a building.
 BID Business Improvement District It is a public-private partnership in which businesses in a defined area elect to pay an additional tax in order to fund improvements to the district's public realm and trading environment.
 In Ipswich the BID is called Ipswich Central.